 One of the big advantages of choosing to travel by bicycle it the ease at which it allows you to stop and explore.
 Compared to our fellow visitors, who opt to explore from behind the wheel, being on a bike allows you to easily climb off, to check things out, or head down that narrow road simply because it happens to be there.
-With a coastline that weaves in and out past bays, beaches, headlands and cliffs, Donegal has more than its fair share of hidden gems.
-All of these are easily discovered as part of a cycling holiday.
-With that in mind here are five hidden gems not to be missed when cycling in Donegal.
+With a coastline that weaves in and out past bays, beaches, small peninsulas, headlands and cliffs, Donegal has more than its fair share of hidden gems.
+Any of these can be discovered as part of a Donegal cycling holiday.
+With that in mind here are five hidden gems well worth exploring when cycling in Donegal.

-If you look at a map you might wonder why we are including this as a hidden gem.
-After all this peninsula sitcks out in a rather obvious way – right into the heart of Donegal Bay.
+1: St. John’s Point If you look at a map you might wonder why we are including this as a hidden gem.
+After all this peninsula sticks out in a rather obvious way – right into the heart of Donegal Bay.
 However, surprisingly few visitors choose to make the journey.
 It’s a beautiful cycle down the narrow road that brings you to the lighthouse at the end of the peninsula.
 On the way you will pass the delightful studio of traditional weaver Cindy Graham, and closer the end another delight – Coral Beach with its unusual pink tinted sand.
-We could easily say that the lighthouse, Cindy Grahams Studio and Coral Beach 3 hidden gems, but as they are all so close together and within easy cycling distance of each other we will simply call St. John’s Point our first hidden gem.
+We could easily say that the lighthouse, Cindy Graham’s Studio and Coral Beach are actually 3 hidden gems, but as they are all so close together and within easy cycling distance of each other we will simply lump them all together and call St. John’s Point one hidden gem with many parts.

-A very large number of our customers who have done the Highlights of the Highlands cycling tour, or the Backroads and Beyond cycling and walking tour will name the cycle down Granny Valley as the highlight of their trip.
+3: Granny Valley Many of our customers who have done the Highlights of Donegal Bike Tour, or the Backroads and Beyond cycling and walking tour will name the cycle down Granny Valley as one of the stand-out highlights of the trip.
 Once you have visited you will realise why.
-A deserted mountain road leads through boglands to the top where views open out from the end of the valley to the beaches, bays and moutains beyond.
-The roads drops steeply (some cyclists would say scarily) through the valley right down to the coast and beautiful Maghera Beach with its series of caves.
+By the way the name has nothing to do with Grandmothers, it comes from the Irish word for a gravel covered area.
+A deserted mountain road leads through bog lands to the top of the valley where views open out to the beaches, bays and mountains beyond.
+The roads drops steeply (some cyclists would say scarily) through the valley right down to the coast and beautiful Maghera Beach with its powder-like sand and series of caves.
 A little further on is yet another gem -Assarancagh Waterfall.
-Once again this could be at least 3 hidden gems, but just like St. John’s Point we are calling the whole area just one.
+Again this could be at least 3 hidden gems, but just like St. John’s Point we are calling the area just one.

-We could go on an on about the hidden gems in the area, with so many beautiful tiny beaches and harbours, so many archaeological treasures, so many local crafts people producing their own gems we could be here for a long time.
-Rest assured though that a cycling holiday in Ireland will bring you to a wealth of gems and memories to go along with them.
+We could go on an on about the hidden gems in the area, with so many beautiful tiny beaches and harbours, so many archaeological treasures, so many local crafts people producing their own individual gems we could be here for a long time.
+Rest assured though that a cycling holiday in Ireland will deliver a wealth of gems and memories to go along with them.